INS Satavahana

 INS Satavahana is the premier Submarine Training Base of the Indian Navy and is located at Visakhapatnam, Andhra Pradesh.
 Training is carried out by the Submarine School (SMS) and the Escape Training School (ETS) and the School of Advanced Undersea Warfare (SAUW).

 History

 The unit was originally an integrated training establishment set up on 11 March 1974 for the purpose of training officers and sailors for ships and submarines of Soviet origin.
 The establishment was later named INS Satavahana and commissioned on 21 December 1974.
 In 1986 it was decided to disband the surface training school and convert INS Satavahana to an exclusive submarine training establishment.

-School of Advanced Undersea Warfare (SAUW) was established in Dec 2006 inside the premises of INS Satavahana, to train the crew of submarines of the nuclear submarines.
-The training for the Kalvari Class submarines the P 75 (I) class of submarines is also being set up here.
+School of Advanced Undersea Warfare (SAUW) was established in December 2006 inside the premises of INS Satavahana, to train the crew of submarines of the nuclear submarines (Arihant-class submarine).
+The training for the Kalvari-class submarines is also being set up here.